History of Mega Millions in Timeline

 Mega Millions

-Mega Millions is a multi-state American lottery game that began on September 6, 1996, initially involving six states.
-As of June 30, 2023, it's available in 45 states, the District of Columbia, and the U.S. Virgin Islands.
-A Tuesday drawing was added in February 1998.
-The first official Mega Millions drawing occurred in 2002.
-The game's logo features a gold ball with six stars, representing the original participating states, though some lotteries replace the stars with their logos.
+Mega Millions is a multijurisdictional American lottery game that began on September 6, 1996, initially involving six states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
+As of June 30, 2023, it's available in 45 states plus the District of Columbia, and the U.S. Virgin Islands.
+Tuesday drawings were added in February 1998.
+The first Mega Millions drawing was in 2002.
+The logo includes a gold ball with six stars, symbolizing the game's original participating states.

 On August 31, 1996, tickets for The Big Game began to be sold in Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia.